Stay in Vienna

 Lunch: 6-10 euros

-• Sausage stand: Käsekrainer with mustard and bread, 5 euros.
+• Sausage stand: Käsekrainer with mustard and bread, around 5 euros.

 • Naschmarkt stand at lunch: falafel or a small plate, 8-9 euros.

-• Trzesniewski (sandwich classic, Dorotheergasse): three sandwiches plus mineral water, around 8 euros.
+• Trzesniewski (sandwich classic, Dorotheergasse): three open sandwiches plus mineral water, around 8 euros.

 Coffee house or snack: 4-6 euros